 Common repair jobs include replacing tiles that have been damaged or that have been blown off in the wind.
-Replacing ten tiles on a semi-detached house will cost between £135 – 220.
+Replacing 10 tiles on a semi-detached house will cost between £135 – 220.

-The other part of your roof which may need repairing over time are the soffits and fascias.
-Repairing these are more expensive than replacing tiles and for a semi-detached house, new soffits and fascias will cost between £1,530 – £2,890.
+The other parts of your roof which may need repairing over time are the soffits and fascias.
+Repairing these is more expensive than replacing tiles.
+For a semi-detached house, new soffits and fascias will cost between £1,530 – £2,890.